-- A. Organize committees for the study of specific problems - B. Train teachers in the administration and scoring of tests and interpretation of test results - C. Make use of such stimulating supervisory aids as observations and conferences, demonstration lessons, concrete helps in the form of sample exercises, annotated references, samples of directed study exercises prepared by classroom teachers, and lists of various types of activities - D. Give the classroom teachers training in handling problem cases involving educational deficiencies, such as: lip reading, head movements, poor eye span, etc.
+- A. Organize committees for the study of specific prob- - B. Train teachers in the administration and scoring of tests and interpretation of test results - C. Make use of such stimulating supervisory aids as observations and conferences, demonstration lessons, concrete helps in the form of sample exercises, annotated references, samples of directed study exercises prepared by classroom teachers, and lists of various types of activities - D. Give the classroom teachers training in handling problem cases involving educational deficiencies, such as: lip reading, head movements, poor eye span, etc.

-E. Provide encouragement and special help for those teachers who encounter difficulties in their efforts to change the content and their methods of teaching
+E. Provide encouragement and special help for those teachers who encounter difficulties in their efforts to change the content and their methods of teaching greater breadth as they improve